-Since both the transition model and the reward model are nonlinear functions, neither the expected mean reward, nor the information gain can be computed analytically.
+Since both the transition and reward models are nonlinear functions, neither the expected mean reward nor the information gain can be computed analytically.
 While the former can be approximated with sufficient accuracy via MC, the latter is known to be notoriously difficult to compute [55].
 In the past, a variety of research has been dedicated towards finding computationally tractable methods of maximizing expected information gain, which is also known as Mutual Information (MI) in the literature.
 We elaborate on those methods briefly in the following Section 5.4.1.